 60-acre lake, lakeside beach, paddle boat rentals, walking path around the lake, gazebo, playground, picnic areas, sailing and, skiing lessons.

 Cocohatchee River Park

+Cocohatchee River Park is a 7 acre property on Vanderbilt Drive located between 111th Avenue (Immokalee Road) and Bonita Beach Road.
 The park provides access to the gulf of Mexico through Wiggins Pass.
 Cocohatchee River Park has more capacity than other boat launches with many parking spaces and four boat launching lanes.